michaelzetune/ParkShare/README.md

 ### 2. Screen Archetypes

 * Introduction Screen
+    * Greet user with app description on first load
+* Login/Create Account Screen
+    * Create an account or login.
+The same User account serves for listing spots and renting them
-* Listings Search Screen
+* Stream Screen
-    * See listings with pictures, descriptions, and pricing
+    * See listings with pictures, descriptions, and pricing.
+Filter by dates available, distance, and price
-* Listings Map Screen
+* Map View Screen
-    * Browse the area for available parking spots on a map, filtering by dates and distance away
+    * Browse the area for available parking spots on a map, filtering by dates available, distance, and price
-* Create Listing Screen
+* Creation Screen
     * List my parking spot with pictures and a location
     * Pick specific dates the spot is open for
+    * Edit listings retroactively
-* Listing Details Screen
+* Detail Screen
-    * Book a spot for a particular set of dates
+    * See more details about the listing, including available dates
-    * Contact the spot owner with questions
+    * Contact the spot owner with questions, using mobile number or email
+* Profile Screen
+    * See parking spots being rented out, and change details related to those listings

 ### 3. Navigation